 The ST90 is the newest addition to Sole’s impressive lineup of treadmills and with it, they’ve once again risen the bar for what should be expected from moderately priced home treadmills.

-Not only is the ST90 quite possibly the most affordable treadmill to come with an AC motor, but it’s also packing a slat belt, a 20″x60″ running surface, and a 10″ touchscreen display.
+Not only is the ST90 one of the most affordable treadmills to come with an AC motor, but it’s also packing a slat belt, a 20″x60″ running surface, and a 10″ touchscreen display.